In the US/UK: All 13 episodes are available on Netflix

 And best of all, it never gave us Kilgrave the Purple Man.

-* Originally, she was going to Captain Marvel herself Carol Danvers, before the movie was greenlit
+* Originally, she was going to be Captain Marvel herself Carol Danvers, before the movie was greenlit